zbalkan/zbalkan.github.io/_posts/2026-04-28-ai-talent-crisis.md

   caption: "Photo credit: [The domino effect](https://www.flickr.com/photos/testlab/21496317363) by [Kurt:S](https://www.flickr.com/photos/testlab/).
 [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/deed.en)"
 ---

 If you have spent enough time in software engineering, cybersecurity, IT, or adjacent technical fields, you have likely heard the familiar joke that companies want a junior with ten years of experience.
 The joke survives because it reflects something real.
-Many organizations have long wanted entry-level hires who arrive partially trained, useful from day one, and still cheap enough to classify as junior.
+Many organisations have long wanted entry-level hires who arrive partially trained, useful from day one, and still cheap enough to classify as junior.
 The economics are obvious enough: training people costs money, mentoring consumes senior time, and building apprenticeship capacity usually slows teams down before it speeds them up.
 If someone else can absorb those costs first, the individual firm benefits.

 None of this is new.
 The underinvestment in junior talent predates the current AI wave by many years, and most practitioners already understand the pattern intuitively.
-They may not describe it formally, but they recognize the symptoms: unrealistic requirements for junior roles, shrinking entry-level opportunities, inflated “entry-level” expectations, and organizations quietly hoping the labor market will keep producing experienced practitioners they did not have to develop themselves.
+They may not describe it formally, but they recognise the symptoms: unrealistic requirements for junior roles, shrinking entry-level opportunities, inflated “entry-level” expectations, and organisations quietly hoping the labor market will keep producing experienced practitioners they did not have to develop themselves.

 What AI changes is not the existence of this dynamic, but the economics and intensity of it.

-A significant portion of the post-2022 contraction is more plausibly explained by pandemic-era overhiring, macroeconomic tightening, and general normalization after an unusually expansionary labor market.
+A significant portion of the post-2022 contraction is more plausibly explained by pandemic-era overhiring, macroeconomic tightening, and general normalisation after an unusually expansionary labor market.
 Broad IT employment data does not support the claim that AI has already caused a general collapse in technical employment.
 But aggregate employment can remain stable while the underlying structure deteriorates.
 A system may look healthy in headline numbers while the composition of hiring shifts in ways that weaken its future.

 The claim is narrower: current incentives, now amplified by AI, risk further degrading the apprenticeship pipeline over time.